Inventory based companies grow out of QuickBooks

 QuickBooks lacks robust inventory features

-Don’t get me wrong.
-The basics are there, and QuickBooks is a great way to begin.
-But companies who need expiration date, lot number and/or true serial number tracking aren’t going to find it in QuickBooks.
+Don’t get me wrong, the basics are there and QuickBooks is a great way to begin.
+However, companies who need expiration date, lot number and/or true serial number tracking aren’t going to find it in QuickBooks.
 You may have noticed the picking and manufacturing features in QuickBooks are minimal.
-If your growing and manage your own inventory, eventually QuickBooks won’t cut it for you.
+If you’re growing and manage your own inventory, eventually QuickBooks won’t cut it for you.